 - Bend from the knees, not from the waist or back when lifting leaves into the garbage pail.

 - Don’t let the garbage bag or pail get too full or too heavy to lift or move.
 Make several smaller bags instead.
 Test the weight of the bags to ensure you are comfortable lifting that weight.
-If not, ask for help.
+If you are not, ask for help.
+Do not carry all the bags at once; make several trips to lighten your load.
 Keep the bags close to your body when carrying them.
 A few extra garbage bags will cost less than a doctor visit.

 Clearing Out the Gutters on Your House